 Introducing பார்வை (Pārvai)or The Gaze

-Pārvai or The Gaze is inspired by the story of the 19th century Western romantic ballet La Bayadère (The temple dancer or devadasi) as well as the travelogue of the 18th century Dutch merchant and traveller Jacob Haafner.
-Haafner was an anti-colonialist ahead of his times.
-He was critical of the colonizers and of the behaviour of Christian missionaries in particular, and he appears to have had a genuine love for India, its nature and people and their diverse cultural practices (e.g. Bor 2013, 235-6; Honings 2019, 4 and passim).
+Pārvai or The Gaze is inspired by the story of the 19th century Western romantic ballet La Bayadère (The temple dancer or devadasi) as well as the travelogue of the 18th century Dutch merchant and traveler Jacob Haafner (1754-1809).
+Haafner worked for the Dutch East India Company (VOC) as well as for the British colonial administration conducting, as many of his countrymen did, private business on the side.
+However, he was critical of the colonizers and of the behaviour of Christian missionaries in particular, and left these positions to travel along India’s east coast in a palanquin.
+Haafner learned several Indian languages, including Tamil.
+He appears to have had a genuine love for India, its nature and people and their diverse cultural practices (e.g. Bor 2013, 235-6; Honings 2019, 4 and passim).
 In his book published after his death in 1808, Haafner describes his love for the devadasi Mamia with whom he had a relationship of several years until she died prematurely.

 La Bayadère has been criticized for its orientalist, racist and patriarchal content.
 While degrading elements of race, subservience and ‘othering’ have no place any longer on the contemporary stage, the ballet’s orientalist elements were quite acceptable and expected in 19th century ballets and operas.
 These elements include tigers, pagan fire rites, black-face(d) ‘natives’, fakirs, temple dancers in harem-pants holding flower bouquets in their hands, salacious brahmin priests, and in La Bayadère a golden dancing Shiva, a Buddha statue and the smoking of opium to reach ‘nirvana’.
 It is only much later that these elements become subject of artistic and political scrutiny.